xXleowXx/gitlab-charts/doc/installation/resources.md

 You'll need a domain on which to host the services, which we will not cover here.
 You will need a [static IP](#static-ip) for the Ingress, so that you can create a [DNS entry](#dns-entry) for your hostnames.

-### Bootstrap
+## Bootstrap

 Run `scripts/gke_bootstrap_script.sh` to create a new GKE cluster, setup kubectl to connect to it and have helm installed and initialized.
 Skip next section if you used the script.

 ## Static IP

-You'll need an external IP for ingress to use in order for your cluster to be reachable.
+External IP for ingress is required so that your cluster can be reachable.
+The external IP needs to be regional and in the same region as the cluster itself

-Note that the external IP needs to be regional and in the same region as the cluster itself, a global IP or an IP outside the region will not work.
+> A global IP or an IP outside the region will not work.

 To create a static IP run the following gcloud command:

-`gcloud compute addresses create <name for the ip> --region <you region>`
+`gcloud compute addresses create $EXTERNAL_IP_NAME --region $REGION

 To get the address of the newly created IP run the following gcloud command:

-`gcloud compute addresses describe <name of the ip> --region <your region> --format='value(address)'`
+`gcloud compute addresses describe $EXTERNAL_IP_NAME --region $REGION --format='value(address)'`

-This IP shall be pointed to by a DNS name which we will use in ingress hosts to point to the gitlab components.
-Take note of this IP we will need it later in the configuration phase.
+We will use this IP to bind with a DNS name in the next section.

 ## DNS Entry